StevenTravers1/UCDPA_StevenTravers/README.md

 Reading in the other table from TII website describing possible glitches / outliers in data such as storms/ traffic counter being out of action.
 Changing the random time when scraping the traffic data - this was used to make sure selenium had the page load in properly.
 There must be a function in selenium that waits the correct amount of time

+There were small problems when trying to run the code on a work laptop - this could be due to vpn issues or problems with TII website.
+It has ran fine on own pc.